-Supporting state and local efforts to modernize the outdated drinking water, wastewater, and stormwater infrastructure on which the American public depends is a top priority for EPA.
-The Agency will promote construction of infrastructure in small, rural, and disadvantaged communities.
-EPA will support the state revolving fund (SRF) and Water Infrastructure Finance and Innovation Act (WIFIA) programs that will allow the Agency, states, municipalities, and private entities to finance high-priority infrastructure investments that protect human health and the environment.
+Supporting state, tribal, and local efforts to modernize the outdated drinking water, wastewater, and stormwater infrastructure on which the American public depends is a top priority for EPA.
+The Agency will promote construction of infrastructure in tribal and, small, rural, and disadvantaged communities.
+EPA's state revolving fund (SRF) and Water Infrastructure Finance and Innovation Act (WIFIA) programs will allow the Agency, states, tribes, municipalities, and private entities to finance high-priority infrastructure investments that protect human health and the environment.
 The revolving nature of the SRFs and the leveraging capacity of WIFIA greatly multiply the federal investment.
 For the clean water SRF, EPA estimates that every federal dollar contributed thus far has resulted in close to three dollars of investment in water infrastructure.
-For the drinking water SRF, for every one dollar the federal government invests, the states, in total, have been able to deliver \$1.80 in assistance to drinking water systems.
-For WIFIA, for every \$20 million in appropriations, EPA could potentially provide approximately \$1 billion in credit assistance, which could spur an estimated \$2 billion in total infrastructure investment.
+For the drinking water SRF, for every one dollar the federal government has invested, the states, in total, delivered \$1.80 in assistance to drinking water systems.
+For WIFIA, for every \$1 million in credit subsidy appropriations, EPA could potentially provide approximately \$100 million in direct credit assistance, resulting in an estimated \$200 million in total infrastructure investment.